peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 Other scenarios that cause similar (or perhaps even more) harm may exist.

-The common feature of these scenarios is that if one DNS provider makes a mistake and the parent is not careful, DNS resolution and/or validation will break down, undermining the very guarantees of operator independence that DNS multi-homing setups are intended to provide.
+The common feature of these scenarios is that if one DNS provider steps out of line and the parent is not careful, DNS resolution and/or validation will break down, undermining the very guarantees of operator independence that multi-homing configurations are expected to provide.

+## Lame Delegations

+A delegation may include a non-existent NS hostname, for example due to a typo or when the nameserver's domain registration has expired.
+(Re-)registering such a non-resolvable nameserver domain allows a third party to run authoritative DNS service for all domains delegated to that NS hostname, serving responses different from those in the legitimate zonefile.

+This strategy for hijacking (at least part of the) DNS traffic and spoofing responses is not new, but surprisingly common [@?LAME1;@LAME2].
+It is also known that DNSSEC reduces the impact of such an attack, as validating resolvers will reject illegitimate responses due to lack of signatures consistent with the delegation's DS records.

+On the other hand, if the delegation is not protected by DNSSEC, the rogue nameserver is not only able to serve unauthorized responses without detection; it is even possible for the attacker to escalate the nameserver takeover to a full domain takeover.

+In particular, the rogue nameserver can publish CDS/CDNSKEY records.
+If those are processed by the parent without ensuring consistency with other authoritative nameservers, the delegation will be secured with the attacker's DNSSEC keys.
+As responses served by the remaining legitimate nameservers are not signed with these keys, validating resolvers will start rejecting them.

+Once DNSSEC is established, the attacker can use CSYNC to remove other nameservers from the delegation at will (and potentially add new ones under their control).
+This enables the attacker to position themself as the only party providing authoritiative DNS service for the victim domain, significantly augmenting the attack's impact.

 ## Multi-Homing (Permanent Multi-Signer)